Board advisory committee members

 - Kim Pate

-- Kim Pate was appointed to the Senate of Canada on November 10, 2016.
-First and foremost, the mother of Michael and Madison, she is also a nationally renowned advocate who has spent the last 35 years working in and around the legal and penal systems of Canada, with and on behalf of some of the most marginalized, victimized, criminalized and institutionalized—particularly imprisoned youth, men and women.
+First and foremost, the mother of Michael and Madison, Kim Pate is also a nationally renowned advocate who has spent the last 4 decades working in and around the legal and penal systems of Canada, with and on behalf of some of the most marginalized, victimized, criminalized and institutionalized—particularly imprisoned youth, men and women.
+She was appointed to the Senate of Canada on November 10, 2016.

 Kim Pate is widely credited as the driving force behind the Inquiry into Certain Events at the Prison for Women in Kingston, headed by Justice Louise Arbour.
 During the Inquiry, she supported women as they aired their experiences and was a critical resource and witness in the Inquiry itself.